robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene09r.md

 "What is it?"

-She breathed out.
+She grimaced and let an impatient breath out through her nose.
 "Not sure how to—"

-A coolness under my ribs returned.
 I flipped my hand.

 "Just say it, Charlotte."

 She took in a deep breath.

 "Well, so—" She paused again.
 I stilled, waiting.
 "The pool party, right?
-The girls kept inviting me into the pool."
+The girls kept inviting me in."
 Another pause as she bit her lip.
 "Celeste, I couldn't—"

 My mouth twitched in a small smile.

-"How did you get out of it?"
+"How did you get out of it?
+No togs?"

 Her face reddened.
 A laugh escaped me.
 "You didn't!"

-"Yeah.
+"Yep.
 Invoked Martha.
-Hey, what could I—"
+Hey, what else could I—"

 "No, that was perfect!
 Good thinking."

 She grimaced.
 "Have to admit, not my idea.
 But, here's the thing...
-I can't keep using that excuse, Celeste."
+I can't keep using that excuse, Celeste.
+And, to be honest, I don't want to, either."

-"So?"

 She looked down, her eyes serious.

-"I've been thinking about this a lot, lately.
-More and more, to be honest."
+"I've been thinking about this a lot, lately."

+"Of what, exactly?"

 Outside, a lapwing screeched.

-"Of, um, like, surgery?"
+"Of, um, like... surgery?"
+Her voice was thin.

 The screeching faded into the distance.